Package 'cards'

 Description

-When a statistical summary function errors, the "statistic" column will be NULL.
+When a statistical summary function errors, the "stat" column will be NULL.
 It is, however, sometimes useful to replace these values with a non-NULL value, e.g. NA.

 Usage